Dosage Form: injection

 How Supplied/Storage and Handling

-Store at 20°C to 25°C (68°F to 77°F), excursions permitted to 15°C to 30°C (59°F to 86°F) [See USP Controlled Room Temperature].
+Vial stoppers are not manufactured with natural rubber latex.
+Store Phenylephrine Hydrochloride Injection, USP 10 mg/mL at 20°C to 25°C (68°F to 77°F), excursions permitted to 15°C to 30°C (59°F to 86°F) [see USP Controlled Room Temperature].
 Protect from light.
-Keep covered in carton until time of use.
-For single use only.
-Discard unused portion.
+Store in carton until time of use.
+The 5 and 10 mL vials are pharmacy bulk packages.

 Patient Counseling Information

 1560 Sawgrass Corporate Parkway,

 Suite 130, Sunrise, FL 33323

 Protect from light